haloivanid/Ingress-FastRoutePy/README.md

 2. Second, you will need openrouteservice API (create account and get it free) [Here](https://openrouteservice.org/dev/#/signup)
 3. Open and edit "fast_route.py" file.
 4. Find API_TOKEN = 'Paste Your API Here' (in line 7)
+5. Paste your API from openrouteservice.org at "Paste Your API Here"
-5. Save the file
+6. Save the file
-6. You're ready to go
+7. You're ready to go

 ## How to run Ingress-FastRoutePy
 ```sh